planetruby/gems/2020/24-git-reflow.md

 Written by {% avatar codenamev %} [Valentino Stoll](https://github.com/codenamev)

-_Codes up a storm of bits with my frontal lobe.
+_Codes up a storm of bits.
 Blogs about Ruby on the Raspberry Pi, LEDs, and more at [Code Name V](https://blog.codenamev.com/).
 Works at [Doximity](https://workat.doximity.com/positions)._